-Tijuana’s premier muesum is the, “Museo de las Californias,” which stores over 200 artifacts from the Baja Penisula and the state of California.
-The museum includes pre-Hispanic garden, “Jardin Caracol (Snail Garden),” which includes sculptures from all over the mesoamerican cultures which was inhabited before the arrival of the Spanish Army.
+Tijuana’s premier museum is the “Museo de las Californias,” which stores over 200 artifacts from the Baja Penisula and the state of California.
+The museum includes pre-Hispanic garden, “Jardin Caracol (Snail Garden),” which includes sculptures from all over the Mesoamerican cultures which were inhabited before the arrival of the Spanish Army.

 Performing arts in Tijuana

-This one is for the performing arts fans: Cultural Center boasts a large convention center, for thousands of visitors.
+This one is for the fans of the performing arts: Cultural Center boasts a large convention center, for thousands of visitors.
 There are also lecture rooms, video room, cafe, and a bookshop.
 There are several spaces for temporary small exhibits.
 The horror room that they have will surely send a chill down your spine.
 Spooky.

 Just as you were thinking you had to go to Madame Tussauds for a wax museum, we have another choice in your basket.
 The Cecut is home to its own museum that Opened in 1993 and is considered the second of its kind in Latin America with more than 80 replicas of historical figures artists and legends of film and television.
 Isn’t that legendary enough?

 It has ten rooms in four thematic areas: Mexico’s pre-Hispanic era, Low California missionary period, history of Tijuana, and Legends and stories Mexico en heroes.
 They bear replicas of historical figures such as JFK, Marlin Monroe, Elvis Presley, and many other icons.